JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Hawking_descarta_la_existencia_de_Dios_1.md

 And now observe what the UB says:

-> _But the divine mechanism of the universe of universes is altogether too perfect for the scientific methods of the finite mind of man to discern even a trace of the dominance of the infinite mind._ ([UB 42:11.2](/en/The_Urantia_Book/42#p11_2))
+> _But the divine mechanism of the universe of universes is altogether too perfect for the scientific methods of the finite mind of man to discern even a trace of the dominance of the infinite mind._ (<a id="a181_201"></a>[UB 42:11.2](/en/The_Urantia_Book/42#p11_2))

 > _Extremely complex and highly automatic-appearing cosmic mechanisms always tend to conceal the presence of the originative or creative indwelling mind from any and all intelligences very far below the universe levels of the nature and capacity of the mechanism itself.
-Therefore is it inevitable that the higher universe mechanisms must appear to be mindless to the lower orders of creatures._ ([UB 42:11.6](/en/The_Urantia_Book/42#p11_6))
+Therefore is it inevitable that the higher universe mechanisms must appear to be mindless to the lower orders of creatures._ (<a id="a183_397"></a>[UB 42:11.6](/en/The_Urantia_Book/42#p11_6))

 I also liked this other opinion: